 Most of the time, cafés get bacon and egg rolls wrong: the bread is too dry, the bacon portioning too stingy, and atrocity of atrocities: the egg yolk is overcooked.
 Not at Rolling Penny in Newtown.
 Here, the breakfast roll sees a big white roll stuffed with two perfectly poached eggs, a heap of crispy bacon, a thicket of fragrant coriander and parsley, fresh spinach leaves and a slick of mayo and spicy house-made, sour tomato relish.
 Add a splash or two of Diemens hot sauce for extra punch, but really this is just a beautiful plate of food as is.

-This hotel café pumps out one of the best rolls in the CBD.
+This hotel café pumps out one of the better baco-eggos this side of the CBD.
 A buttery brioche roll topped with toasted sesame seeds holds a soft egg cooked in a ring.
 As such, it sits perfectly within the bun.
-No fancy chutneys here – just a swipe of barbecue or tomato sauce, and the bacon it complements is well cooked and plentiful.
-Grab it with a coffee to go for just $7.50 and you’ve got your morning and/or hangover sorted.
+No fancy chutneys here – just a swipe of barbecue or tomato sauce, and the bacon is is well cooked and plentiful.

 This Northern Beaches burger stop do a mean breakfast bun, loaded with maple bacon, a fried free range egg and cheddar.
 They up their sauce game by adding both housemade barbecue and a special sauce onto the milk bun.
 If you don't feel like a burger they also do a mean breakfast jaffle, packed with bacon, egg, a crisp hash brown, melted cheese, sliced tomato, barbecue sauce and OBC’s house sauce.